-I think of the Bullock family, for example, who was committed to racing even in the face of overwhelming medical challenges.
+I think of the Bullock family, for example, which was committed to racing even in the face of overwhelming medical challenges.
 Greg had multiple back surgeries to repair damage from falling from a helicopter while serving in the military.
-His wife Stephanie had a brain tumor removed.
-Their son Ruahan was born prematurely and has required multiple surgeries in his young life.
+His wife, Stephanie, had a brain tumor removed.
+Their son, Ruahan, was born prematurely and has required multiple surgeries in his young life.
 At one point, Greg was unable to walk, and Stephanie was nearly blinded by her tumor.

 The stories that each and every Spartan has and that define our incredible community never fail to move and motivate me.
-There are so many to share, that Spartan’s website has whole sections dedicated to doing just that.
+There are so many to share, and our website has whole sections dedicated to doing just that.

 Spartan Spirit Awards: The Amazing Spartan Mother

-What really got me thinking, though, was the recent launch of the Spartan Spirit Awards.
+What really got me thinking, though, was last year’s launch of the Spartan Spirit Awards.
 A series of accolades created to honor three racers each month who truly exemplify Spartan’s values of grit, determination, and perseverance.
-Our first awards coincided with Mother’s Day, and so we wanted to honor some of our Spartan moms who are the embodiment of grit in every way.
+Our first awards, given in 2019, coincided with Mother’s Day, and so we wanted to honor some of our Spartan moms who are the embodiment of grit in every way.

-Take Lorraine, a Spartan mother and one of our award-winners.
-A full-time mom of seven (including two sets of twins), Lorraine did her first race on a whim three years ago and hasn’t looked back since.
+Take Lorraine, a Spartan mother and one of our award winners.
+A full-time mom of seven (including two sets of twins), Lorraine did her first race on a whim four years ago and hasn’t looked back since.
 Now training for two hours a day, she credits the “me-time” and immense challenges that Spartan provides with finding her own strength and motivating those close to her to do the same.

 Or take Jennifer, a business owner and Spartan mother of three who turned to racing after finding herself out of shape and dealing with an autoimmune illness.
 Later, when her father was diagnosed with ALS, Jennifer credits her Spartan training for keeping her strong in the toughest moments, both emotionally and physically.
 She notes that she was the only sibling strong enough to lift her father into and out of bed during his final months.